Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

 * **Contact** images:

     * [cake 17](https://besthqwallpapers.com/sv/mat/korn-kaffe-frukost-v%C3%A4xande-608)

-* Content:
+    ___
+# Acknowledgement:

    * After speaking with my mentor about my idea, he suggests that I can use [Nuts about cake](http://www.nutsaboutcakes.com) as a source of inspiration.
+   Thanks to him, I managed to fulfill this project.
 ___
 # 7. License
    * No license needed.
 All the images are free.